jsmith/school/bio1001/midterm2.md

 It is a *semiconservative* process as each new double helix consists of one new and one old strand.
 It is also a fact process (50-500 nucleotides / second) and an accurate process (1 mistake / 10 billion nucleotides).
 The whole process required more than ten different proteins.

 ### Separation
 The replication process begins with the seperation of the DNA strands.
 The site of seperation is an AT rich sequence at the site of replication.
 The origin is a specific sequence of nucleotides.
+An *initiator protein* binds to the DNA and uses ATP to slightly unwind the DNA.
+Within eukaryotic cells, replication begins at several site simultaneously.

-*Helicase* unwinds these strands in both directions by breaking the hydrogen bonds. *Single-strand binding proteins* protect the unwound ssDNA and help hold the DNA strands apart during replication.
+*Helicase* then begins to fully unwinds these strands in both directions by breaking the hydrogen bonds. *Single-strand binding proteins* protect the unwound ssDNA and help hold the DNA strands apart during replication.
 While unwinding, the strands also become very twisted.
-Another protein called *topoismomerase* breaks, untwists and rejoins the strands ahead of the DNA helicase.
+Another protein called *topoismomerase* (*DNA Gyrase*) breaks, untwists and rejoins the strands ahead of the DNA helicase.

 ### Primers
 After the seperation of the strands, an RNA primer needs to be attached to start the replication process. *Primers* are RNA sequences which bind to the specific sequence.
 These primers provide the initial 3' OH and are constructed by *primase*.
-Within eukaryotic cells, replication begins at several site simultaneously.
+Primase binds to the first initiating sequence to do this.
+The leading strand only needs one primer constructed; however, the lagging strands requires multiple primers.

 ## Synthesis
 After separation begins, *DNA polymerase III* catalyze the dehydration reactions necessary for the addition of nucleotides to make the new strands of DNA.
-This reaction also requires a 3' OH group.
+This reaction also requires a 3' OH group as the directionis always 5' -> 3'.

 DNA polymerase only catalyzes the addtion of nucleoside triphosphates to the 3' end; however, since there is a replication fork the actual replication occurs in both directions simultaneously.